jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-05-01-the-solid-principles-and-chris-klug.md

 * I – Interface Segregation Principle (ISP)
 * D – Dependency Inversion Principle (DIP)

-Only last year did I become aware of the importance of the [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) (or SDOLI) Principles.
+Only last year did I become aware of the importance of the SOLID (or [SDOLI](https://www.hanselman.com/blog/HanselminutesPodcast145SOLIDPrinciplesWithUncleBobRobertCMartin.aspx)) Principles.
 I heard about these principles many years ago when I was just beginning my career as a software developer but I did not give much time understanding them.
 I concentrated instead on learning about frameworks and technologies which Uncle Bob calls _"the details"_ instead of the center of our application.

 <!--more-->

 The SOLID Principles came from Uncle Bob Martin's [series of articles](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) that were written during the mid 90s.

-The original order was OLDIS.
+The original order, _if we follow the dates the papers were written_, was OLDIS.
 But Micheal Feathers pointed out to Uncle Bob that if he rearranged the letters they can become SOLID. _Then SOLID was born!_

 ## Uncle Bob Martin's talk on SOLID